 So what is a 'showreel' and why is it important?
 The official definition for a showreel is defined by wiki as 👇🏼.

-A showreel is a short piece of edited video or film footage showcasing a person's previous work.
-These are used by many kinds of people involved in filmmaking and other media, including actors, animators, lighting designers, editors and models.
-Usually 2 to 3 minutes in length, a showreel typically supplements a résumé, and is used to promote him or her to talent agents, producers, and casting directors.
+A showreel is a short video showcasing a person's previous work used by many kinds of people involved in filmmaking and other media, including actors, animators, lighting designers, editors, and models.
+Usually 2 to 3 minutes in length and consisting of footage from different projects, a showreel typically supplements a résumé and is used to promote the person to talent agents, producers, and casting directors.
+A voice actor may create an audio-only showreel, referred to as a voice reel, for the same purpose.

 The truth is, like it or not, if you are competing, then you are in the entertainment business.
 Tickets need to be sold, PPV’s, views on YouTube etc, marketing needs to be done, everyone is looking for that hook on why you should buy a ticket, why buy the PPV?
 So you need to get your head around why showreels are so important and what you should do to get yourself included in them as much as possible.